-To get the most out of his nutrition Nick thinks about the type, time and intensity of his training for each day.
+To get the most out of his nutrition Nick thinks about the type, time and intensity of his training for each day and how this affects his energy needs.
 Thinking about the specifics of training allows Nick to really dial in the types of foods and, importantly, the amounts of food that his body needs to make the most out of his training.
 On easier days when his training is lower intensity and has less energy cost Nick will have fewer carbs while still ensuring he is getting enough protein.
 This is a smart way to approach training because having too many carbs can reduce the adaptive response that can occur from training, but also having a lot more food and energy than you need can lead to an increase in weight.

 “During an easy day or recovery ride, I won’t take any food with me, I might stop for a coffee, but not fuelling during the ride - and having a pretty light lunch after - an omelette on a slice of bread, something like that.”